 There are a few reasons why you might want to separate a snake plant (Mother-In-Law’s Tongue)

 One reason is that the plant has become too large for its current pot and needs to be moved into a larger one.
 Then, when you separate it, you can replant each section into its pot.

 Another reason to separate a snake plant is if it has started falling over and bare at the bottom.

 By separating it, you can create new plants that will be fuller and have more leaves.

-Another reason you want to propagate the plant is by taking cuttings from it.
+Another reason you want to propagate the plant is by taking snake plant cuttings from it.

-By separating the plant, you can take cuttings from the sections that have the newest growth.
-This will give you the best chance of success when propagating.
+By separating the plant, you can take cuttings using shears or scissors from the sections that have the newest growth.
+This will give you the best chance of success for snake plant propagation.

 No matter your reason for separating a snake plant, the process is relatively simple and does not require any special tools or equipment.

-With some care, you can successfully separate the plant and have new plants in no time.
+With proper snake plant care, you can successfully separate the plant from the original plant and have new plants in no time.